NorthCoastChurch/IT-Policy/Policy-14-Safeguarding-Member-Information.md

   - Prevent any further intrusion to the system
   - Determine the extent of the intrusion and any damage caused
   - Take any steps possible to prevent any future such intrusions
 - The IT Department will notify Administrative Management and Risk Management of the intrusion.
-Administrative Management will be responsible for notifying the Board of Directors.
 - The IT Department will follow escalation processes and notification procedures as outlined in the Incident Response Plan.
-Examples include, but are not limited to, notifications to staff, regulatory agencies, law enforcement agencies, FBI, NCUA, or the public.
+Examples include, but are not limited to, notifications to staff, regulatory agencies, law enforcement agencies, FBI, or the public.
-- If applicable, the Director of Compliance Bank Secrecy Act Officer (BSA) will be notified and will file a Suspicious Activity Report with FinCEN.
-- If applicable, notices will be sent to affected members in compliance with the requirements of Wisconsin State Civil Codes.

 **Training**